 Research shows that biological factors such as hormones, genes, and metabolism largely determines weight.
 Yet, there’s not much talk about how medication can support many of these factors—and bridge the gap between biology and habits.
 That’s not surprising, considering that you always hear lifestyle changes are the only path to success.
 Oh, and weight loss medication hasn’t always had the best reputation.

 Things are different today.
-There are lots of effective and safe medication options.
+There are lots of effective medication options.
 And if an Rx could help you, then why not?
 If you’d take prescription medication for diabetes, high blood pressure, cholesterol, or depression, why wouldn't you take one for your weight?

 According to Found’s Chief Medical Officer, Rekha Kumar, M.D., “patients often feel that using medication for weight care is cheating.”
 That’s because obesity is still stigmatized as a choice or lack of willpower rather than a chronic condition that may require long-term use of medication to maintain weight loss.